enkidevs/curriculum/mongodb/intro/crud-ii/save-method.md

 ---
 ## Content

-The mongodb `.save()` method can be used to either update/replace an existing document or insert a new one.
+The mongodb `save()` method can be used to either update/replace an existing document or insert a new one.
 The syntax is:

 ```javascript
 db.collection.save(<document>)
 ```

-If we specify an existing `_id` field for the `.save()` method, it will work like the `.update()` method and replace the document matching the specified `_id` field with the newly specified one.
+If we specify an existing `_id` field for the `save()` method, it will work like the `update()` method and replace the document matching the specified `_id` field with the newly specified one.

 ### Replacing a document
 Let's say we have a document where some information is wrong: